 In Georgia, a property owner or occupier must exercise ordinary care in keeping the premises safe.
 The duty of “ordinary care” extends to keeping the property itself safe (i.e. stairs, ramps, etc.) but also extends to protecting individuals on the property from third-party criminal activities.
 For example, if a property owner knew that there had been criminal activity on the property but failed to take proper precautions, they could be held liable for the resultant injuries.
-Some examples of premises liability actions include:
+We have successfully handled a variety of premises liability claims and have recovered millions of dollars for our clients.
+Some examples of the cases we have handled include:

 Government Premises Liability; and